 - To do that, use the tip of the knife, or kitchen shears, and cut along each side of the back bone.
 Once the back bone is removed, turn the chicken over and cut the chicken into two pieces.
 You’ll be cutting the breast bone in half.
 You’ll have two separate chicken halves.
 Each with the leg section, a wing attached.

-- You’ll find this cut is easier to manage on the grill and the chicken halves will cook evenly.
+- You’ll find this is easier to manage on the grill and the grilled chicken halves will cook more evenly.

 Tip: Your butcher will gladly cut your whole chicken into two pieces for you.